 Wyllie AH, Kerr JFR, Currie AR.
 Cell death: the significance of apoptosis.
 In: Bourne GH, Danielli JF, Jeon KW, editors.
 International review of cytology.
 London: Academic; 2017. pp. 251–306.

 Doe J. Title of subordinate document.
 In: The dictionary of substances and their effects.
 Royal Society of Chemistry.
 1999. http://www.rsc.org/dose/title of subordinate document.
 Accessed 15 Jan 1999.

 Always use the standard abbreviation of a journal’s name.

-For authors using EndNote, Discover Publishing Group provides an output style that supports the formatting of in-text citations and reference list.
+For authors using EndNote, we provide an output style that supports the formatting of in-text citations and reference list.
 EndNote style

 All tables are to be numbered using Arabic numerals.